Phenotype: Genes and phenotypes

-Phenotypes are determined by an interaction of genes and the environment, but the mechanism for each gene and phenotype is different.
-For instance, an albino phenotype may be caused by a mutation in the gene encoding tyrosinase which is a key enzyme in melanin formation.
-However, exposure to UV radiation can increase melanin production, hence the environment plays a role in this phenotype as well.
+Phenotypes develop through an interaction of genes and their immediate cellular environment, the cellular environment being under the influence of the host-organism's interaction with its environment.
+Thus there is a multiplicity of ways that genes and phenotypes interact.
+Most simply, for example, we might say an albino phenotype develops as a consequence of a mutation in the gene encoding tyrosinase which is a key enzyme in melanin formation.
+Even here, however, exposure to UV radiation can increase melanin production, hence the environment plays a role in this phenotype as well.
 For most complex phenotypes the precise genetic mechanism remains unknown.
-For instance, it is largely unclear how genes determine the shape of bones or the human ear.

 Gene expression plays a crucial role in determining the phenotypes of organisms.
 The level of gene expression can affect the phenotype of an organism.
 For example, if a gene that codes for a particular enzyme is expressed at high levels, the organism may produce more of that enzyme and exhibit a particular trait as a result.
 On the other hand, if the gene is expressed at low levels, the organism may produce less of the enzyme and exhibit a different trait.
 Gene expression is regulated at various levels and thus each level can affect certain phenotypes, including transcriptional and post-transcriptional regulation.

 Changes in the levels of gene expression can be influenced by a variety of factors, such as environmental conditions, genetic variations, and epigenetic modifications.
 These modifications can be influenced by environmental factors such as diet, stress, and exposure to toxins, and can have a significant impact on an individual's phenotype.
 Some phenotypes may be the result of changes in gene expression due to these factors, rather than changes in genotype.
-An experiment involving machine learning methods utilizing gene expression measured from RNA sequencing can contain enough signal to separate individuals in the context of phenotype prediction.
+An experiment involving machine learning methods utilizing gene expressions measured from RNA sequencing found that they can contain enough signal to separate individuals in the context of phenotype prediction.

 Phenome and phenomics

 Although a phenotype is the ensemble of observable characteristics displayed by an organism, the word phenome is sometimes used to refer to a collection of traits, while the simultaneous study of such a collection is referred to as phenomics.
 Phenomics is an important field of study because it can be used to figure out which genomic variants affect phenotypes which then can be used to explain things like health, disease, and evolutionary fitness.
 Phenomics forms a large part of the Human Genome Project.

 Phenomics has applications in agriculture.
 For instance, genomic variations such as drought and heat resistance can be identified through phenomics to create more durable GMOs.
 Phenomics may be a stepping stone towards personalized medicine, particularly drug therapy.
-Once the phenomic database has acquired more data, a person's phenomic information can be used to select specific drugs tailored to an individual.
+Once the phenomic database has acquired enough data, a person's phenomic information can be used to select specific drugs tailored to the individual.